ASTM B88 Copper Tube Size Chart: Standard Dimensions, O.D. & Wall Thickness for Type K, L, M

 Minor Alloying Elements (Optional)

-• Many specialized copper pipes are made with tiny amounts of silver, tin, or arsenic to improve their function, but this is not common in regular plumbing.
+• Many specialised copper pipes are made with tiny amounts of silver, tin, or arsenic to improve their function, but this is not common in regular plumbing.

 With the addition of phosphorus, refined copper in copper pipes becomes durable, does not rust, and is useful for various purposes.